econdepe/capturetheether/Math/TokenSale.md

 no exception.

 For this particular example, there is only one place where integer overflow could occur with dangerous consequences, which is in the function `buy`.
-It would be enough to include a throw error statement when integer overflow happened, but a wider-scope solution would be to use a library that automatically throws errors in case of integer overflows.
+It would be enough to include a *throw error* statement when integer overflow happened, but a wider-scope solution would be to use a library that automatically throws errors in case of integer overflows.
 Such a library exists, and it is called [SafeMath]( https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/math/SafeMath.sol).

 ### Bonus track

 The challenge has been solved, but the solution is not unique.
-Namely how much balance should be left in the smart contract?
+Namely, how much balance should be left in the smart contract?
 The challenge only asks this balance to be less than 1 ether, but a natural question would be whether we can "steal" all its money (after all, we payed for this money!).
 Indeed, once the TokenSaleChallenge smart contract has been deployed, it is possible to search in https://etherscan.io/ for similar contracts.
 We will see in there all the smart contracts deployed by